MichaelELeonard/Python-API-Challenge/README.md

 ### City Latitude vs Wind Speed
 While looking at City Latitude vs. Wind Speed there appears to be wide variability in the higher city latitudes, but a tighter band of cities residing in the range below 6.5 wind speed(m/s).
 This result may not be all that surprising as a lower wind level would be more conducive to a wider range of outdoor human activities and be a positive addition to an overall living environment.
 <img src="Pics/CITY LATITUDE VS WIND SPEED.png" width="468" height="376">

 ### Temperature vs Latitude Linear Regression Plot
 When examining the Linear Regression Plot of Temperature vs Latitude for the Northern Hemisphere you see a negative correlation showing higher city temperatures as the latitude nears the equator and lower city temperatures as the latitude moves away from the equator.
-This linear regression appears to show a strong correlation with a definitive negative slope and an r-value of -0.69.
+This linear regression shows a negative slope and an r-value of -0.69.
 This correlation also makes intuitive sense as temperatures generally tend to rise as locations get closer to the equator and drop as locations move further away.

-When examining the Linear Regression Plot of Temperature vs Latitude for the Southern Hemisphere we see a weaker positive correlation between higher city temperatures as the latitude.
-This linear regression displays a more gradual positive slope and a weaker r-value of 0.78.
-A potential explanation of the weaker linear regression seen in the southern hemisphere could potentially be due to a significantly smaller human population in the southern hemisphere vs the norther hemisphere, allowing southern hemisphere cities to be more spread out geographically.
+When examining the Linear Regression Plot of Temperature vs Latitude for the Southern Hemisphere we see a positive correlation between higher city temperatures as the latitude.
+This linear regression displays a positive slope and a r-value of 0.78.
+A potential explanation of this linear regression in the southern hemisphere could potentially be due to a significantly smaller human population in the southern hemisphere vs the norther hemisphere, allowing southern hemisphere cities to be more spread out geographically.

 <br>
 <img src="Pics/TEMPERATURE VS LATITUDE LINEAR REGRESSION PLOT NORTH.png" width="491" height="376">